 When the next assignment came around I again saw that her paper was well written.
 Then I read closer and I realized that some of the text seemed familiar.
 I went back to our journal articles and compared the text.
 I realized then that she had plagiarized whole paragraphs of the journal text in her article.
 No wonder I thought it was so well-written!
 Even worse was the fact that the article which she had plagiarized was written by the professor of the class!

-What are the Reasons Why Students Cheat?
+Why Do Students Cheat?

 Tips and Resources for Promoting a Growth Mindset: